textlint/textlint/docs/plugin.md

 ### options

-You can pass options to your plugin from `.textlintrc`.
+You can pass options to your plugin from `.textlintrc.json`.

 ```
 {